suffro/scrollcase-e2e-demo-ffmpeg/README.md

 - The third proves the failure path, and `254` is not a typo. ffmpeg reports the negative C error number for a missing file; `ENOENT` is 2, and an exit status is one byte, so `-2` arrives as 254.
   **A self-test asserts the binary's real contract, not a convention** — this value was measured against a built box, after a first attempt expecting `1` failed.
+Because it is a real failure, every `build` and every `verify --self-test` from here on prints a real ffmpeg error; step 6 shows what it looks like.

 ## 4. Lock and audit